tedneward/TicTacToe/README.md

 Credits scene (vertical crawl of text)

-Convert the Java code over to Kotlin (optional)
+Convert the Java code over to Kotlin (optional) -- done!

 Try building/running it on Android -- done!